Portrait of a young Enrico Cecchetti

 Cecchetti maintained that he did not create what he called ‘Pavlova’s genius’ instead it was his Method of teaching classical ballet technique that allowed her genius to unfold.
 Their close professional relationship lasted until Maestro’s death in 1928.

-At this time, one of the most important developments in classical ballet was just about to burst onto the western European stage.
-Sergei Diaghilev, Impressario, art critic and acquaintance of Cecchetti’s since 1898, brought first an exhibition of Russian art and then in 1909 a season of ballets to Paris and London stunning audiences with their daring use of new choreography, sensational costumes and stage designs and modern music especially composed for the ballet.
+At this time, one of the most important developments in classical ballet was just about to burst onto the Western European stage.
+Sergei Diaghilev, Impressario, art critic and acquaintance of Cecchetti’s since 1898, created the Ballets Russes and brought brought a season of sensational new ballets to Paris and London in 1909.
+The company stunned audiences with their daring use of new choreography, exotic costumes, stage designs and modern music especially composed for the ballet.
 Designers included Bakst and Goncharova, and one of the composers was Stravinsky.
 Later collaborations would bring in Picasso, de Chirico, Cocteau, Satie, Ravel, and fledgling choreographer George Balanchine.
-That the ballets had a profound effect on design and fashion in the first decade of the 20th century is well documented but also as a result of Diaghilev’s Ballets Russes, ballet as an art form would never be the same again.
+Cecchetti was begged by the dancers to tour with them and he joined the company as Ballet Master and Mime.

-After a nearly catastrophic tour to Spain at the end of the Great War, the Ballets Russes fled to London and Cecchetti settled in Soho, amongst other Italians, opening his own school within the year.
-It was said that you could not become a dancer unless you passed through his hands.
-Passionate, fiery, quick to show temper if a dancer displeased him but equally quick to give a compliment when merited, Cecchetti’s Method was adopted wholeheartedly by English dancers and eventually the critic and historian Cyril Beaumont decided it must be set down in writing for future generations.
+Cecchetti’s Method was adopted wholeheartedly by English dancers and eventually the critic and historian Cyril Beaumont decided it must be set down in writing for future generations.
 With the help of Idzikowsky, a Polish dancer trained by Cecchetti and eventually Maestro himself, the book was finished and published, and was a great pride to Cecchetti.

 English trained pupils Ninette de Valois and Marie Rambert were to go on to found the Vic-Wells and later Royal Ballet and Ballet Rambert companies respectively.
 They helped launch the careers of choreographers Frederick Ashton and Anthony Tudor amongst countless dancers and the Method was taught at the Royal Ballet School until 1986.

 Cecchetti demanded that students be accepted on merit, that they could be of any nationality and that their training would not be disturbed by participating in too many stage performances.
-In the summer he invited former ballerinas such as Virginia Zucchi and his friend Madame Pavlova to attend the school assessments.
+This was revolutionary at the time and one of many passionate attempts by Cecchetti throughout his life to improve the lives and careers of dancers – and the public’s opinion of them.

 Cecchetti with his wife, Serge Lifar and Sergei Diaghilev in Venice, 1925